British Columbia Electric Railway: Central Park Line

+Vancouver–Marpole

 BCER began the Vancouver-Steveston interurban and freight service in 1905 after leasing the line from Canadian Pacific Railway (CPR) and electrifying it.
 The Vancouver-Marpole line's right-of-way (whose northern section runs beside Arbutus Street) remained under the ownership of the CPR, which continued running freight trains on the corridor until June 2001.
 With the end of freight operations on the line in sight, Vancouver City Council adopted the Arbutus Corridor Official Development Plan in 2000, designating the corridor as a transportation/greenway public thoroughfare to prevent other types of development from taking place along the right-of-way.

 Marpole–Steveston (Lulu Island Branch)

+On January 20, 1905, the BCER announced their plan to lease the Vancouver and Lulu Island Railway from Canadian Pacific Rail, and start interurban service from Vancouver to Steveston.
+This required electrification of the line and installation of trolley wires, which necessitated a new substation be constructed at Eburne.
+The BCER formed their second interurban line between Marpole and Steveston through leasing the existing line from the CPR, who had previously operated twice-daily service from 1902 to 1905.
+The BCER electrified the existing line, and at the same time brought electricity to the residents of Steveston.
+Nicknamed the Sockeye Limited or Sockeye Special, due to Steveston's canning industry.
+Regular service began on July 4, 1905, and ran hourly between Vancouver-Marpole-Steveston.

 The Steveston line's alignment on Lulu Island can be traced by Railway Avenue, Granville Avenue, Garden City Road, and Great Canadian Way.
 After the end of passenger service in 1958 the Granville and Garden City section of the line was relocated largely parallel to River Road north of Westminster Highway.
+The interurban cars reflected the Edwardian style of the time.
+Each car had etched windows, decorated luggage racks, brass fixtures, and smoking compartments.

+Residents of Steveston and other suburbs often took interurbans to travel to popular attractions in Vancouver proper, such as theatres.
+Likewise, Vancouverites occasionally rode the line to watch performances at Steveston's opera house.

+Service ended on February 28, 1958, marking the complete end of rail passenger service for the BC Electric.
+Interurban car 1225 made the final standard trip, with cars 1231/1222 and 1208/1207 running a final ceremonial run later that day.
+Car 1231 was the last rail passenger car to operate for the BC Electric Railway.

+In 2016, the city of Vancouver acquired the Arbutus corridor from Canadian Pacific Railway and turned the previous section of the interurban line into a rails-to-trail path.

 Marpole–New Westminster

-Interurban service between Marpole and New Westminster along the North Arm of the Fraser River was started in 1909.
+Interurban service between Marpole and New Westminster along the North Arm of the Fraser River was started on November 15, 1909.
+Interurbans on this line and the Central Park line would meet at 12th Street Junction.
 Still in operation today, as part of the Southern Railway of British Columbia.